-- the name and address of the organisation hiring the pool, - the name and address of the pool being hired, - the name of the hirer's representative (the responsible person first point of contact) and contact details, - the activity for which the pool is to be hired (to inform the Risk Assessment), - numbers participating, - age, - swimming ability, - specific agreement on the respective responsibilities of the hirer and the pool operator to include:
+- Name and address of the organisation hiring the pool - Name and address of the pool being hired - Name of the hirer's representative (the responsible person first point of contact) and contact details - Activity for which the pool is to be hired (to inform the Risk Assessment) - Numbers participating - Age - Swimming ability - Specific agreement on the respective responsibilities of the hirer and the pool operator to include:

-- Number of Swimming Teachers and qualifications (certificates should be seen), - Number of lifeguards, qualifications and level of provision (again, certificates should be seen), - Qualifications of First Aiders (certificates should be seen), - School Child Protection Policy, - Other staffing and roles, - Ratios for programmed and unprogrammed sessions (refer to pool's NOP as un-programmed sessions are often prohibited due to their unpredictable nature.
+- > Number of Swimming Teachers and qualifications (certificates should be seen) - > Number of lifeguards, qualifications and level of provision (again, certificates should be seen) - > Qualifications of First Aiders (certificates should be seen) - School Child Protection Policy - Other staffing and roles - Ratios for programmed and unprogrammed sessions (refer to pool's NOP as un-programmed sessions are often prohibited due to their unpredictable nature.
 This should certainly be the case for school swimming.
-In addition, young children require close supervision in the water by an adult; 4 years and under in a ratio of 1:1; 8 years and under in a ratio no more than 2:1). - details of responsibilities in the event of an emergency (normally it is the operator of the pool who is responsible for building related problems and the hirer for emergencies associated with the activities of the group), - the responsibility of the hirer to ensure that safety advice and specific rules for swimmers are enforced, - a signature from the hirer to confirm that they have received, read and understood the NOP & EAP, - a protocol for Safeguarding Procedures.
-All persons working with pupils must have an up to date DBS and this needs to be shown with the hire agreement, - appropriate third party public liability insurance to the value of £10 million.
+In addition, young children require close supervision in the water by an adult; 4 years and under in a ratio of 1:1; 8 years and under in a ratio no more than 2:1) - Details of responsibilities in the event of an emergency (normally it is the operator of the pool who is responsible for building related problems and the hirer for emergencies associated with the activities of the group) - The responsibility of the hirer to ensure that safety advice and specific rules for swimmers are enforced, - A signature from the hirer to confirm that they have received, read and understood the NOP & EAP - A protocol for Safeguarding Procedures.
+All persons working with pupils must have an up to date DBS and this needs to be shown with the hire agreement - Appropriate third party public liability insurance to the value of £10 million